ACK alert management

 Node restarts

-A node in the cluster has restarted.
+A node in the cluster restarts.

 event